EVMavericks/boteki/README.md

 # Boteki
 Simple versatile Discord bot to automate dOrg tweets through emoji votes.

+You can Deploy on your own cloud using docker.

 # Get started

-1. Python 3.8 or higher is needed `python3 --version`
-1. clone the repo
+1. Clone the repo
-1. set your `.env` file with these variables
+2. Set your `.env` file with these variables
 ```
 DISCORD_TOKEN=yourdiscordtoken
 DISCORD_GUILD=name of your server